aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 This would mean a tedious task to manually configure and upgrade the software on every device.
 Alternatively by using pre-developed config snippets based on reading the relevant Arista design guides and/or previous experience *(did anyone think of copy/paste from existing devices!?)*.
-The configurations would be manually adapted per device, which is time consuming.
+The configuration is manually adapted per device, which is time consuming.
 The operator could easily become burned out, leading to user error, impacting the network.

 Using Ansible collection for Arista Validated Designs (AVD), such a task is automated, greatly simplified and many times faster, where all the “basic” network configuration is guaranteed to be identical across the entire fabric from day one.
 No longer, you have to manually inspect each and every device for errors and this also applies when updating the configuration in day 2 operations.
-In addition, you do not have to spend any time integrating the Arista Design and Deployment Guides, since Ansible AVD is built on those as principles.
+In addition, you do not have to spend any time integrating the Arista design and deployment guides, since Ansible AVD is built on those as principles.
 Ansible AVD also fully integrates with Arista Cloudvision, which adds a full change control workflow, continuous compliance checks, network topology overview as well as real time streaming telemetry including flow based data and more.

 ## What is Ansible

 Ansible is an open source tool, that can be thought of as an “automation engine” that will execute the tasks you tell it to, in a uniform and secure way with idempotency built in.
 Idempotency!?